Modern Fiction (essay)

 "Modern Fiction" is an essay by Virginia Woolf.
-The essay was published in The Times Literary Supplement on April 10, 1919 as "Modern Novels" then revised and published as "Modern Fiction" in The Common Reader (1925).
+The essay was published in The Times Literary Supplement on 10 April 1919 as "Modern Novels" then revised and published as "Modern Fiction" in The Common Reader (1925).
 The essay is a criticism of writers and literature from the previous generation.
 It also acts as a guide for writers of modern fiction to write what they feel, not what society or publishers want them to write.

 Synopsis

 In "Modern Fiction", Woolf elucidates upon what she understands modern fiction to be.
 Woolf states that a writer should write what inspires them and not follow any special method.
-She believed writers are constrained by the publishing business, by what society believes literature should look like and what society has dictated how literature should be written.
-Woolf believes it is a writer's job to write the complexities in life, the unknowns, not the unimportant things.
+She believed writers were constrained by the publishing business, by what society believed literature should look like and by how society has dictated literature should be written.
+She also believed it was a writer's job to write about the complexities in life and the unknowns, not the unimportant things.

-She criticizes H.G.
-Wells, Arnold Bennett, John Galsworthy of writing about unimportant things and called them materialists.
-She suggests that it would be better for literature to turn their backs on them so it can move forward, for better or worse.
+In her essay, Woolf criticizes H. G. Wells, Arnold Bennett, and John Galsworthy for writing about unimportant things, and she calls them "materialists".
+She suggests that literature should turn its back on them so it can move forward, for better or worse.
 While Woolf criticizes the aforementioned three authors, she praises several other authors for their innovation.
-This group of writers she names spiritualists, and includes James Joyce who Woolf says writes what interests and moves him.
+This group of writers she names "spiritualists" and includes James Joyce who Woolf says writes about what interests and moves him.

 Woolf wanted writers to focus on the awkwardness of life and craved originality in their work.
-Woolf's overall hope was to inspire modern fiction writers to write what interested them, wherever it may lead.
+Her overall hope was to inspire modern fiction writers to write about what interested them, wherever it may lead.